SafSoufTouk/Payline/README.md

 $response = $payline->doWebPayment($array);
 ```

-This class enables the creation of SOAP messages and other specific classes that handle requests and responses, and use the payline API features.
+The "paylineSDK" class enables the creation of SOAP messages and other specific classes that handle requests and responses, and use the payline API features.
 For example: doWebPayment, getWebPaymentDetails.
 For more details:
 * [Payline-kit-php](https://support.payline.com/hc/fr/articles/200995867-Kit-d-int%C3%A9gration-PHP)

 Enjoy!